 5) Consider upgrading your router to the latest model.
 If you have an older router, or you have regular disconnections on your line, you may benefit from upgrading.
 Speak to your provider.

 6) Password-protect your broadband.
 If you don't keep your wireless router secure, anyone nearby could log on to your broadband.
 Not only could this slow down your internet speeds but your online security could also be at risk.
-To find out whether you are secure, scan your wireless network by visiting 'My Network Places'.
-There should be a picture of a padlock next to the name of your network.
+To find out whether you are secure, search for available wireless networks.
+If your network is secure there should be a picture of a padlock next to it.
 If there isn't then you'll need to password-protect your router.
 Use a password that contains a mixture of numbers and upper and lower case letters.
 If you're not sure how to set or change a password, speak to your provider.

 7) Try wired rather than wireless.
 Use an Ethernet cable to connect your computer directly to your router rather than using WiFi.
 An Ethernet cable is a computer networking cable which should give you a faster, more reliable connection.

 8) Tackle phone line interference.
 Any interference on your phone line could slow your broadband down.
 Make sure your home has the most up-to-date main phone socket and plug microfilters into every phone socket in your home.
 They look like little white boxes and split the phone and broadband signals so that they don't interfere with each other.